sidorares/dbus-native/README.md

    - port - TCP port
    - host - TCP host
    - busAddress - encoded bus address.
 Default is `DBUS_SESSION_BUS_ADDRESS` environment variable.
 See http://dbus.freedesktop.org/doc/dbus-specification.html#addresses
+   - authMethods - array of authentication methods, which are attempted in the order provided (default:['EXTERNAL', 'DBUS_COOKIE_SHA1', 'ANONYMOUS'])
    - ayBuffer - boolean (default:true): if true 'ay' dbus fields are returned as buffers
    - ReturnLongjs - boolean (default:false): if true 64 bit dbus fields (x/t) are read out as Long.js objects, otherwise they are converted to numbers (which should be good up to 53 bits)
    - ( TODO: add/document option to use adress from X11 session )